inidal/inidal/README.md

 ## ⚒️ Projects
 ### [corspat](https://corspat.herokuapp.com/) ([repo](https://github.com/inidal/corspat))
-This is my final project for the CS50's Introduction to Computer Science.
-Corspat is a dream came true since I’ve always used spreadsheets in order to keep track of the time I spend studying online, but I’ve never came across a platform that can help me manage both the courses and the time spent on every course.
-So instead of using multiple tools and platforms, I decided to put all of these features in one and a same place, that… I called CORSPAT.
+For my final project in CS50’s Introduction to Computer Science, I created Corspat.
+This platform was born out of my personal need to track the time I spent studying online courses.
+I had been using spreadsheets to manage my time, but I found that no existing platform offered a comprehensive solution for managing both courses and time spent on each course.
+As a result, I decided to create Corspat, a single platform that combines all of these features.

 ### [cyclistic bike data analysis](https://inidal.github.io/ggl-data-capstone/) ([repo](https://github.com/inidal/ggl-data-capstone))
-Analyzed +3M rows of data and prepared a report to get insights, find patterns and interpret consumer behavior as a Capstone Project for Google Data Analyst certificate.
+As part of my Capstone Project for the Google Data Analyst Certificate, I analyzed over 3 million rows of data and prepared a comprehensive report.
+Through this analysis, I was able to gain valuable insights, identify patterns, and interpret consumer behavior.

 ### [laby](https://discord.gg/7fxhVstURu) ([repo](https://github.com/inidal/laby-bot))
-Developed a helper bot that executes simple commands such as: weather, imdb, translate, ping and more per user’s request.
+I developed a helper bot that can execute a variety of simple commands upon user request.
+These commands include weather updates, IMDb queries, translation services, ping tests, and more.